X Close Menu

 The ED also designed and rolled out the now nationally adopted Patient Safety Checklist:

-UH Bristol ED have a fantastic Emergency Practitioner team with over 22 Emergency Nurse Practitioners and Emergency Paramedic Practitioners providing a 24 hours service.
+UH Bristol and Weston ED have a fantastic Emergency Practitioner team with over 22 Emergency Nurse Practitioners and Emergency Paramedic Practitioners providing a 24 hours service.
 Our developing ACP service comprises of an RCEM credentialed ACP, an ED cardiac ACP, and 3 trainee ACPs.
 We have an experienced team of advanced physiotherapy practitioners working with the ENP and ACP teams and also run a soft tissue clinic out of the ED.

 High quality education is core to everything we do and we have an ED multi-professional website, www.briedteaching.com as well as Whatsapp teaching groups for nurses, SHOs, ENPs.
 Simulation features heavily in our interdisciplinary approach to teaching both on the shop floor and in the high fidelity simulation suites in the education centre.